-37. The Chair of an appropriation committee may be taken by the Chairperson of Committees, the Deputy Chairperson of Committees or a member appointed by the Speaker for that purpose.
+37. The Chair of an appropriation committee may be taken by a House Chairperson or a member appointed by the Speaker for that purpose.

 Relief of chairperson

 38. Any member of an appropriation committee may take the Chair whenever requested to do so by the chairperson of the committee during a sitting of the committee.